lemon65/Shift_Cipher/README.md

-# Simple Encrypt
+# Python -- Shift Cipher
-   * Simple Encrypt is as it seems a simple Key Cipher program that was created in python, so that I could learn about the subject.
+   * Shift Cipher is as it seems a very simple Key Cipher program that was created in python, so that I could learn about the subject.
 Its a form of a Caesar Cipher, but with a little twist.
 It comes with a larger base set of encryptable values (Not just letters) and the number of levels of encrpytion are based on the index's that the user provides.
 For example I could pass an index of [45,23,12,6] and this would act as the index and the number of encryptions that occur during the ecryption process.
 Please note that while this would be very hard for a human to crack its not that hard to Brute force break this encryption method.

 ## Features:
    * Encrypt / Decrypt Stings